 Turn oven on to 220 deg c (425 deg F)

-When bagels have expanded after 30 minutes, place them in the oven for 25 minutes or until they turn Golden.
+When bagels have expanded after 30 minutes, brush the plain ones with egg wash and place the baking pan in the oven for 25 minutes or until they turn Golden.
 Take out and let cool.

 These bagels freeze beautifully.
 I wrap each one in Sara wrap then put it in a ziplock bag.
 Take out when you feel like one and put in the microwave oven for 20 second or so.